sal-camacho/conducting-security-audit/README.md

 ## My Contributions
 ---

 The audit follows NIST CSF's **Identify** function to evaluate risks and establish stronger security practices.
+I determined whether the control or best practice was implemented, and the explanation came from the exemplar provided after completing the assignment.

 ## Controls and Compliance Checklist